Hosting the Musical Ride

 - 39 members of the RCMP

-We will pay for their travel, salary, accommodation, and meal costs.
+We'll pay for their travel, salary, accommodation, and meal costs.

 The Musical Ride also travels with 4 tractor trailer units, each measuring about 72 feet long and weighing around 70,000 pounds.
 You are responsible for securing a space large enough to fit these trailers.
 This includes space next to the stables for the equipment/tack trailer with an electrical outlet.

 You're also responsible for organizing logistics for the performance, stabling and feed costs for the horses.

 To apply to host the Musical Ride, we request that you submit your interest online at least 1 year in advance.
 We may consider submissions after this point if the schedule allows us to fill gaps to complete the tour.

 The Musical Ride tour planner will then create a file with your request.
 As your main contact throughout the process of preparing to host the Ride, the tour planner will:

 - answer any questions you have